-Net patient service revenue is reported at the amount that reflects the consideration to which the Hospital expects to be entitled in exchange for providing patient care.
+Net patient service revenue is reported at the amount that reflects the consideration to which the Hospital (including AMG and AVN) expects to be entitled in exchange for providing patient care.
 These amounts are net of appropriate discounts to give recognition to differences between the Hospital's charges and reimbursement rates from third party payers.
 The Hospital is reimbursed from third party payers under various methodologies based on the level of care provided.
+Physician services are billed at professional rates tied to contracts for visits and procedures done in the physician office setting.
 Certain net revenues received are subject to audit and retroactive adjustment for which amounts are accrued on an estimated basis in the period the related services are rendered and adjusted in future periods as final settlements are determined.
-The net amounts recorded, related to prior years and changes in estimates did not have a significant impact on the performance indicator for either of the years ended December 31, 2022 or 2021.
+The net amounts recorded, related to prior years and changes in estimates did not have a significant impact on the performance indicator for either of the years ended December 31, 2023 or 2022.

 Revenue is recognized as performance obligations are satisfied.
 The Hospital determines performance obligations based on the nature of the services provided.
 The Hospital recognizes revenues for performance obligations satisfied over time based on actual charges incurred in relation to total expected charges.
 Generally, performance obligations satisfied over time relate to patients in the Hospital receiving inpatient acute care services.
 The Hospital measures performance obligations from admission to the point when there are no further services required for the patient, which is generally the time of discharge.
-The Hospital recognizes revenues for performance obligations satisfied at a point in time, which generally relate to patients receiving outpatient services, when: (1) services are provided; and (2) when there is no expectation that the patient requires additional services.
+The Hospital recognizes revenues for performance obligations satisfied at a point in time, which generally relate to patients receiving outpatient services including physician practices, when: (1) services are provided; and (2) when there is no expectation that the patient requires additional services.